-Registration is has been closed due to the lack of interest for area residents wanting to become Certified Master Gardeners with the University of Wisconsin-Extension.
-Level One Training will not begin on Monday, January 23, 2017 and continue weekly on Monday evenings through early May.
+Level One Training will begin on Tuesday, September 5, 2017 and continue weekly on Tuesday evenings through early December.
 All meetings will be held in the Administration/Extension Building of UW-Fond du Lac, Room AE-205/206.

 Participants in Level One learn basics about a variety of gardening themes such as managing trees and shrubs, lawns, landscape plants, fruit crops, and vegetables.
 Members of the Master Gardener Association will teach and mentor students at each meeting.

 Participants who complete the training are expected to use what they learn in 24 hours of volunteer service in the coming year with the Master Gardener Association and UW-Extension.
 Current volunteers provide horticultural information, services, and education to Fond du Lac County residents in a variety of settings and formats.
 A list of current projects is available online at http://fonddulac.uwex.edu/hort/mg/projects/.
 New project ideas are always welcome and considered.

 The program cost of $125 includes a manual and membership into the local association for one year.
 Need-based financial assistance is available upon request.